 Take-Home Pay Calculator

 Calculate your annual and per-period take-home pay after federal income tax, Social Security (6.2%), and Medicare (1.45%).
 This calculator accepts either an annual salary or an hourly rate and shows your net pay broken down into monthly, biweekly, weekly, and annual figures, plus a percentage breakdown.
-Enter your gross income, filing status from your W-4, pay frequency, and any additional federal withholding you request, and the tool applies the 2025 IRS percentage-method tables to compute your federal tax liability.
-The calculator uses the standard deduction for your filing status ($15,000 for single, $30,000 for married filing jointly in 2025) and progressive tax brackets, so your effective federal tax rate reflects the reality of our graduated income tax system.
+Enter your gross income, filing status from your W-4, pay frequency, and any additional federal withholding you request, and the tool applies the 2026 IRS percentage-method tables to compute your federal tax liability.
+The calculator follows IRS Publication 15-T (2026) Worksheet 1A: annualized wages minus a flat $8,600 ($12,900 for married filing jointly), then the 2026 annual withholding table with its built-in 0% band, together sheltering the equivalent of the standard deduction ($16,100 for single, $32,200 for married filing jointly in 2026), so your effective federal tax rate reflects the reality of our graduated income tax system.
 Results cover federal taxes only, not state income tax, 401k contributions, health insurance premiums, or other pre-tax deductions.
 Use this tool when comparing salary offers, budgeting monthly expenses, or understanding what percentage of your paycheck goes to federal taxes and payroll taxes.
 The results are estimates and your actual withholding may vary depending on W-4 elections and other factors.

 Annual totals